3OOYOON/Quaver/Doc/Instrunctions.md

 # Instructions
-This document will provide instrunctions on running each aspect of the web project project
+This document will provide instrunctions on running each aspect of the web project.

 ## Website
 * Make sure to have Node.js installed on your device